byterubpay/byterub-site/_i18n/tr/resources/developer-guides/wallet-rpc.md

     -H 'Content-Type: application/json'
 ```

-Note: "@atomic-units" refer to the smallest fraction of 1 XMR according to the monerod implementation. **1 XMR = 1e12 @atomic-units.**
+Note: "@atomic-units" refer to the smallest fraction of 1 XMR according to the byterubd implementation. **1 XMR = 1e12 @atomic-units.**

 This list has been updated on a frozen code on 2018-09-14 after merged commit bb30a7236725e456138f055f96a634c75ce2b491 (Wallet RPC version 1.3), and at block height 1643308.